Asheville City Manager Gary Jackson will retire this year after shepherding the city through the past 12 years, the city announced on Feb. 13.

 Last year, the city created a Blue Ribbon Committee to explore the creation of a Human Relations Commission to nourish racial diversity, equity and inclusion.
 The committee has met 11 times since August and has collected public feedback.
 On Feb.
 13, members of the committee presented a report to City Council with recommended focus areas, membership criteria and duties for the commission.

-BRC member Patrick Conant and Chair Dewana Little highlighted what the committee agreed should be the top functions for a Human Relations Commission: making policy recommendations to City Council, supporting the city’s equity and inclusion manager, providing a public forum for the community to voice complaints, and engaging the community around funded programs and policies.
+BRC member Patrick Conant and Chair Dewana Little highlighted what the committee agreed should be the top functions for a Human Relations Commission: making policy recommendations to City Council; supporting the city’s equity and inclusion manager; providing a public forum for the community to voice complaints; and engaging the community around funded programs and policies.
 They said the commission should focus on promoting equity in public safety, education and economic development, as well as ensuring adequate health-related services and housing.

-The BRC envisions a 15-member Human Relations Commission made up of at least six African-Americans, at least two Latinx and two LGBTQ individuals, at least three “professionals with influence,” at least two youths aged 16-25, at least two people living in public housing, at least two individuals with a disability, and representatives from all six geographical areas of the city.
+The BRC envisions a 15-member Human Relations Commission made up of at least six African-Americans, at least two Latinx and two LGBTQ individuals, at least three “professionals with influence,” at least two youths ages 16-25, at least two people living in public housing, at least two individuals with a disability, and representatives from all six geographical areas of the city.

 Conant and Little made the case for having sufficient staff support for the commission due to the significance of its mission.
 The BRC recommends the city allocate three staff members to assist with the work of the Human Relations Commission, including the equity and inclusion manager, a human relations specialist and an inclusive engagement manager.
 They further suggested that the Office for Equity and Inclusion become a fully independent department, with the manager reporting directly to the city manager and/or City Council.

-Keith Young, one of two African-American members of City Council, told the BRC that their report assuaged his initial concerns about the process of developing a Human Relations Commission.
+Keith Young, one of two African-American members of City Council, told the BRC that its report assuaged his initial concerns about the process of developing a Human Relations Commission.
 “This was a maturation that I couldn’t possibly see when you all first went in, and I kind of went in with my hands over my eyes and my heart in my hand, hoping that you all would get it right, and I think you did,” he said.
 “I think you nailed it.
 I think these are really smart beginnings.”

 In public comment, Ashley Cooper said she found it fitting the Human Relations Commission report was delivered on the same night Council declared February to be Black History Month.
 “Because yet again here locally, we have black and brown folks that are being really significant in helping to show us the way forward to help us address some of the discrimination and injustice that’s happening in our community here,” she said.
 Cooper added that she hoped Council would give the commission the power and resources it needs to make sure it succeeds.